 The defendant argued his stop was analogous to Rodriguez because the officer completed the matter for which the stop was made at the time he said he was issuing a warning.
 He contends that the officer continued the stop for another 15 minutes rendering the detention unconstitutional.

-The court rejected this argument because it found the officer did not complete his duties between the time the stop was made and the time the defendant consented to the search.
+The 11th Circuit court of appeals rejected this argument because it found the officer did not complete his duties between the time the stop was made and the time the defendant consented to the search.
 The stop was for tailgating and in the course of permissible ordinary inquiries he discovered that the defendant did not have a driver’s license so he could not legally operate the vehicle.
 In an attempt to find someone who could, the officer asked if the passenger had a driver’s license.
 But the passenger did not have one.
 He continued in an attempt to get the vehicle off the side of the interstate.

 All of the officer’s actions were done in the lawful discharge of his duties, and his actions were part of the traffic mission.
 After he discovered neither man had a driver’s license, the officer asked for permission to search the vehicle.
 Unlike the driver in Rodriguez, the defendant here consented to the search.
 The fact that the officer had informed the defendant he would be issued a warning was irrelevant because under state law the officer had a duty not to allow either defendant who were unlicensed to drive the car.
 The prolonged stop was not a federal violation of the fourth amendment right to free from illegal search and seizure because the extended stop was out of a desire to search the car but because both occupants could not lawfully drive it away.